 Welcome to Yr4 2017-2018

-Yr4 is taught by Mrs Taylor on Monday, Tuesday and Wednesday morning and Mrs Thomas on
+Yr4 is taught by Mrs Thomas on Monday, Tuesday and Wednesday.

-They are supported by Mrs Bain, Mrs Bainbridge and Mrs Nelson.
+They are supported by Mrs Bain and Mrs Bainbridge.

 Eleanor's Year 4 Blog - click here